ericpan64/Covid19-Hospitalization-Prediction/SUBMISSION_INSTRUCTIONS.md

 - Now go back to your project page and click on the "Docker" tab.
 You should see the image there.
 - Click on the image > Click on "Docker repository tool" on the right hand side. > Click "Submit docker repository to a challenge" in the dropdown.
 - You'll get an email once the result is back.

-## What happened after submission

-The two docker commands you ran earlier will be run on the DREAM platform, this time with the real EHR data instead of synthetic data.
-You will get an email then to